nlhkabu/nlhkabu.github.io/_posts/2015-06-15-my-first-djangocon.md

 * Pytest is awesome and I should totally be using it.
 And (apparently) it's not at all difficult to make the switch.
 * Security is hard...

-... and web accessability is important!
+... and web accessibility is important!

 ## Sprints